nais/salsa-action/README.md

 🚧 🏗️ this project is an ealy development stage 🏗️ 🚧

-## Eco-system
+## Ecosystems

+An ecosystem describes the tooling used to build a project.
+The following ecosystems are supported to generate a Software Bill of Materials (SBOM):

+Project is not required to use any of the tools listed below.
+The action will attempt to generate an SBOM using the trivy scanner for a project not requiring any of the tools listed below.

 ### go

-There are no pre-requisites for this ecosystem.
+There are no pre-requisites for this ecosystem other than the project must be a go module.

 ### jvm